They did not wait long, and that told Sable more clearly than any summons could have that the next move had been decided.

 "You presume too much."

-Her shoulder screamed as she lifted her injured arm, but she did not let the weakness show.
+Her shoulder screamed as she lifted her injured arm, but she refused to let the weakness reach her face.
 She pointed toward Lysa.

-"If this is about her behavior, release her and let me take the punishment."
+"If this is about her behavior, release her and let me take the correction."

 "You misunderstand," he said softly.